 Was there any impact on your everyday life in the lab, or on your career?

-How do you see yourself in the future with respect to workload – scientist or trainer (in addition to being a mother, of course)?
+What do you see yourself as in the future with respect to workload, scientist or trainer (in addition to being a mother, of course)?

 I predict that in any path I will choose in the future, I will have a high workload.
 This is more personality-driven than career-choice dependant.
 And in any career path I will choose, I see myself first of all as a parent.